andrew/ultimate-awesome/README.md

 - [awesome-stable-diffusion](https://github.com/doanbactam/awesome-stable-diffusion) -  A curated list of awesome stable diffusion resources 🌟 .
 - [awesomes](https://github.com/ducin/awesomes) - Awesome list of valuable resources and people to follow, curated by me ™.
 - [awesome-online-board-games](https://github.com/flamableconcrete/awesome-online-board-games) - Play board games online with friends!.
+- [Awesome-Diffusion-Models-for-Weather-Forecasting](https://github.com/hoonerg/Awesome-Diffusion-Models-for-Weather-Forecasting) - A collection of research papers on Diffusion Models for Weather Forecasting.
 - [awesome-buildless](https://github.com/hwclass/awesome-buildless) - A collection of sites, apps built based on & packages, articles and other stuff about ES modules.
 - [awesome-indonesia-vision-research-conference](https://github.com/indonesia-vision-ai/awesome-indonesia-vision-research-conference) - A curated list of resources dedicated to research papers published by Indonesians at top international conferences.
 - [awesome_adversarial_transferability](https://github.com/JindongGu/awesome_adversarial_transferability) - A curated list of papers for the transferability of adversarial examples.